Goodbye microwave...

 4 cloves garlic, minced

-2-3 tbsp light brown muscovado sugar (or brown sugar)
+2-3 tbsp light brown muscovado sugar (or brown sugar)2 tablespoons white wine vinegar

 4 chicken breasts